 Is the system located where water/ice accumulates during winter months?

-Does the service line pass thru areas with trees roots could affect it during high winds?
+Does the service line pass through areas with tree roots that could affect it during high winds?

 Is piping located in an area that is susceptible to lighting strikes?